Orexcloud/aws-cloud-support-lab/documentation/iam-security.md

-# IAM Security Review

-## Existing AWS Environment
+## IAM review

-Before creating new infrastructure, I reviewed the existing IAM configuration in the AWS account.
+Before starting the lab, I checked the IAM setup in the AWS account to see what was already there.

-### Existing IAM User

-The account contains one IAM user.
-The user receives permissions through an administrator group with the `AdministratorAccess` managed policy.
+There is one IAM user, which is a member of an `admin` group.
+The group has the `AdministratorAccess` policy attached.

-### Existing EC2 Role

-An existing IAM role named `DemoRoleForEC2` was identified.

-**Trusted entity:** Amazon EC2

-**Attached permission policy:** `IAMReadOnlyAccess`

-### Trust Relationship
+I also found an existing role called `DemoRoleForEC2`.
+The role trusts the EC2 service and has the `IAMReadOnlyAccess` policy attached.

-The role's trust policy allows the EC2 service to assume the role using `sts:AssumeRole`.
+The trust relationship allows EC2 to assume the role using `sts:AssumeRole`.

-### Assessment

-The role appears to have been created for previous AWS learning activities.
-Its permissions provide read-only access to IAM and are not required for the current cloud support lab.

-The role was therefore reviewed but not modified or reused.

-## Key Learning

-IAM roles have two important components:
+I didn't change or remove the existing role because it appears to be from previous AWS learning activity.
+I also decided not to use it for this lab because the permissions aren't needed for what I'm building.

+### What I took from this

+The main thing I wanted to refresh here was the difference between a role's trust policy and its permissions.

-* **Trust policy:** defines who or what can assume the role.
-* **Permissions policy:** defines what the role is allowed to do after it is assumed.
+The trust policy controls who can assume the role.
+The permissions policy controls what the role can do once it has been assumed.

-For the new lab environment, a separate role will be created with permissions appropriate to the workload and following the principle of least privilege.
+For the new environment, I'll create the permissions needed for the lab rather than reusing the old role.